Mental Health Associate

 Today at Penn Medicine, someone will make a breakthrough.
 Someone will heal a heart, deliver hopeful news, and give comfort and reassurance.
 Our employees shape our future each day.
 Are you living your life's work?

 - Maintains a safe and therapeutic milieu by enforcing program rules, regulations and limits.
-Assists in monitoring and maintaining the environmental standards for the physical environment, by ensuring the safety and organization of public patient spaces on the unit (including but not limited to group rooms/lounges, partial hospitalization patient lockers and partial hospitalization patient socialization areas).
+Assists in monitoring and maintaining the environmental standards for the physical environment.

 - Performs behavioral observations, completes unit rounds, checks and monitors patients as assigned.